-Located in beautiful surroundings, the baths attract about 40,000 visitors every year and have become one of Sligo’s most popular landmarks
+Located in beautiful surroundings, the Bathhouse attracts about 40,000 visitors every year and has become one of Sligo’s most popular landmarks

 Seaweed baths have been a tradition in Ireland for hundreds of years and are Ireland’s only indigenous spa therapy.
 At the beginning of the 20th century, there were an estimated 300 seaweed bath houses in Ireland and nine in the small town of Strandhill alone.